qcri-social/AIDR/Manager.md

 The aidr-manager module provides an interface for interacting with AIDR services.
 It performs tasks including user authorization, and keeping track of data about the different collections that have been created.

+Login to the aidr-manager is done using Spring Social against Twitter.

 ## Front-end

 The aidr-manager module contains the front-end for the application, which is written in ExtJS.
+It interacts with the back-end via AJAX calls.

 ## Back-end